Farfetch/kafkaflow/website/docs/guides/middlewares/compressor-middleware.md

 ## Add a Compressor Middleware

-Install the [KafkaFlow.Compressor](https://www.nuget.org/packages/KafkaFlow.Compressor/) package and add the `AddCompressor` extension method to your producer/consumer middlewares to use it.
+Add the `AddCompressor`/`AddDecompressor` extension method to your producer/consumer middlewares to use it.

-The method receives a class that implements the `IMessageCompressor` interface as a generic argument.
+The method receives a class that implements the `ICompressor`/`IDecompressor` interface as a generic argument.
 This class will be used in the compress/decompress process.

 A class instance can be provided as an argument through a factory method too.

-Install the [KafkaFlow.Compressor.Gzip](https://www.nuget.org/packages/KafkaFlow.Compressor.Gzip/) package to use the `GzipMessageCompressor` that uses the GZIP algorithm.
+Install the [KafkaFlow.Compressor.Gzip](https://www.nuget.org/packages/KafkaFlow.Compressor.Gzip/) package to use the `GzipMessageCompressor`/`GzipMessageDecompressor` that uses the GZIP algorithm.

 ```csharp
 public class Startup